ambarishsatheesh/Video_InstantDictionary/README.md

   After this, compile via qmake and do either one of the following:
   * Add C:\Qt\Tools\OpenSSL\Win_x64\bin (or \Win_x86 for 32-bit) to your PATH environment variable
   * Place libssl-1_1-x64.dll and libcrypto-1_1-x64.dll (or \*x86.dlls) where the compiled executable is located.

-These are the only issues I had when testing.
-Let me know if you come across any more issues and I will update this section.